Jucie Lupeta: International career

 Lupeta represented Portugal at under-18 level.
 He scored on his debut on 25 November 2010, in a 5–0 friendly rout of Montenegro held in Agualva-Cacém.

 Personal life

 Lupeta is of Congolese descent.
 Outside of his football career, he is also an entrepreneur and has his own brand of clothing.

+In 2018, Lupeta started a relationship with Slovenian model Lara Kolar.